Estimated reading time: 9 mins

 The Shopify sales tax report can be daunting at first glance.
 But in this post, we’re going to show you how to find it and break it down so you can understand it.
-This sales tax report will help you understand how to identify nexus, as well as how much sales tax you owe.
+This report will help you identify where you have or are approaching nexus, as well as how much sales tax you owe.

 We’re going to cover:

 - How to understand your report

 - How to easily seeing where you have sales tax nexus and how much you owe